Sousastep/SousaFX-rnbo-docs/docs/bindings.md

 	Allowed when the tuba's silent, & the right thumbstick is within its deadzone.

 	Denied when the tuba's playing, & the right thumbstick is within its deadzone.

-### Left and Right

-- Drum delay send, and bassline looper delay send:

-	Allowed when the tuba's silent, & the right thumbstick is within its deadzone.

-	Disallowed when the tuba starts playing.